tukl-msd/finance.zynqpricer.hls/README.md

 - bin: FPGA bitstreams containing accelerators for Zynq
 - hls: Accelerators written for Vivado HLS
-- ip: Packed HLS accelerators, that can be instanciated and with Vivado
+- ip: Packed HLS accelerators, that can be instanciated and synthesized with Vivado
 - results: deliverables of this project
 - sw: linux drivers for the accelerators and optimized CPU implementations for heston

 See the individual folders for more information.